zk1tty/rebrowse-app/README.md

 ### Key difference from Browser-use?

+I needed to make the workflow of agent behaibier by faster and accurate.
+One approach to do this is recoeding and make it repeatable.
-I introduced our technical architecture and approaches in [Architecure](./doc/architecture.md).
+I introduced our technical architecture in [Architecure](./doc/architecture.md).

-It's a work in progress, but let me share our technical roadmap.
+Let me share our technical roadmap.

 - [x] Make a workflow traceable
-- [ ] Implement Replay mode with `TraceReplayer`
+- [x] Implement Replay mode with `TraceReplayer`
 - [ ] Measure the accuracy and speed of replay mode in comparison with agent mode
 - [ ] Design `TraceReplayer` memory to handle edge cases
 - [ ] Add multi-thread execution of a single workflow
 - [ ] Add a reasoning process before the workflow is traceable

+### Update on 19th May

+I found that @browser-use team released [workflow-use](https://github.com/browser-use/workflow-use).
+I'm still researching their approach and objectives.
+Let's talk more on [X](https://x.com/n0rizkitty) or [Telegram](https://x.com/n0rizkitty).

 ### Gradio Development Mode
 For development with auto-reload: